YoMio-Tech-Inc/GPT-SoVITS2/docs/en/README.md

 6. **Faster inference**: Changing positional embedding to RoPE, eliminating the need to recompute the entire sequence's embedding for each token inference.

-### **Data and collaboration solicitation**: Data is currently being collected.
-QQ 1715069210, if the data set meets the requirements, credit will be given in the project.

 #### Currently organizing modification ideas in the source code.
 Search for # ! to find comments.
 If interested, feel free to contact via the above QQ.

 ### List of Changes